 The coup was known as the Beer Hall Putsch and was considered a total failure.
 It took place at the Bürgerbräu Keller in Odeonsplatz, a large public square in the heart of Munich.
 It was later bombed, but a small concrete memorial marks the square in honour of the four police officers who died combating Nazis.

 Odeonsplatz was once the political capital of the Nazi party.
 This is not a celebrated fact in Munich so do not expect to find any advertisements.

 Inside Odeonsplatz is a structure called the Feldherrnhalle, the Field Marshall’s Hall, guarded by two lions.
-The lion on the left stares boldly toward the West with its mouth open, symbolizing free speech.
-On the right, this lion sullenly looks to the East (eastern bloc) with his mouth sealed shut.
+The lion on the left stares boldly toward the East with its mouth open, symbolizing free speech.
+On the right, this lion sullenly toward the West from a more Eastern angle (one might imply the Eastern Bloc) with his mouth sealed shut.

 The sixteen Nazis who died in Odeonsplatz were briefly interred at the Feldherrnhalle.
 Guards stood in place to ensure that anyone who passed by saluted them, as mandated by Nazi orders.